adap/flower/datasets/doc/source/index.rst

 Flower Datasets library supports:

 - **downloading datasets** - choose the dataset from Hugging Face's ``dataset`` (`link <https://huggingface.co/datasets>`_)
-- **partitioning datasets** - choose one of the implemnted partitioning scheme or create a fully custom one
+- **partitioning datasets** - choose one of the implemented partitioning scheme or create your own.
 - **creating centralized datasets** - leave parts of the dataset unpartitioned (e.g. for centralized evaluation)
 - **visualization of the partitioned datasets** - visualize the label distribution of the partitioned dataset (and compare the results on different parameters of the same partitioning schemes, different datasets, different partitioning schemes, or any mix of them)